On the thermodynamic origin of metabolic scaling: Conclusion

-In this contribution we have built on Swan's \cite{Swan} (essential energesis is not enough to keep mammals warm) and the heat dissipation limit (HDL) paradigm \cite{Speakman} (which assumes that the capacity to dissipate heat is in fact a limit more restrictive than the energy supply).
-Our effective model for the body mass dependence of basal metabolic rate (whose qualitative shape was already known to interpolate among several possible effective exponents \cite{White2}) is justified on simple yet sound thermodynamic arguments which are biologically motivated, and successfully accounts in a simple and quantitative way for a range of biologically relevant features.
-We have confirmed that the wealth of different apparent exponents found for mammals, birds, insects and plants emerge possibly due to an combination of isometric ($\sim M$) and allometric ($\sim M^{2/3}$) mechanisms operating underneath.
-In our proposal, the pre-factors have a clear thermodynamic meaning and can vary according to exogenous conditions, what ultimately leads to different effective exponents from a pure scaling law point of view.
-In the case of mammals, our proposal predicts a value $f\approx0.21$ that is confirmed by independent experimental evidence.
-The relation between energy lost as heat and mass, the thermodynamic efficiency of the metabolism, the precise curvature observed in basal metabolic rate data and their asymptotic limit, the clustering in the data between desert and polar mammals and the lower efficiency for the second group, and the higher effective exponent found in plants are also results that can be explained in the light of this approach.
-We humbly hope that these findings can help reconciling different empirical evidence and models, and sheds some light on the role that evolutionary trade-offs between the energy dissipated as heat and the energy efficiently used by the organism to keep it alive, might play in the onset of metabolic scaling laws.
+Following Glazier's proposal \cite{isometric} and the DEB predictions \cite{Kooijman} that point to combinations of isometric and allometric mechanisms operating underneath as explanation of the basal metabolic rate functional shape, we have confirmed that the wealth of different apparent exponents found for mammals, birds, insects and plants emerge possibly due to such an additive model. {Under this interpretation of Yates' model, the (now physically observable) pre-factors can vary according to exogenous conditions,} what ultimately leads to different {\it effective} exponents from a pure scaling (single power law) point of view.
+That is, parameters of Equation \ref{BMR} are not just fitting constants but, much on the contrary, have a physical meaning and can be empirically estimated and self-consistently predicted, as we have shown.
+In the case of mammals, our proposal predicts an average value $f\approx0.21$ that is confirmed by independent experimental evidence, although further measurements of direct calorimetry (heat production) and indirect calorimetry (oxygen consumption) are needed to further test this prediction.
+The relation between energy lost as heat and mass, the energy conversion efficiency of the metabolism, the precise curvature observed in basal metabolic rate data and their asymptotic limit, the clustering in the data between desert and polar mammals and the lower efficiency for the second group, and the higher effective exponent found in insects and plants are also results that can be explained in the light of this approach.
+We humbly hope that these findings can help reconciling different empirical evidence and models, and sheds some light on the role that evolutionary trade-offs between the energy dissipated as heat and the energy efficiently used by the organism to keep it alive, might play in the onset of metabolic scaling laws. {Finally, possible couplings and feedbacks at the ecological community level --due to competition and other evolutionary gradients-- might have also played a role in the ultimate shaping of these metabolic laws, which according to previous evidence have shifted across evolutionary transitions \cite{shift}.
+In this sense, the eventual influence from the macroecological level downwards is an open question that deserves further investigations.}